Hi.

 For Art Abu Dhabi, Lawrie Shabibi is proud to present a solo exhibition by the multidisciplinary artist Mandy El-Sayegh, whose distinctive approach blends large-scale paintings and sculptural installations into immersive experiences.
 Her work, characterized by meticulous assemblage and layering, interrogates how meaning is constructed and deconstructed in contemporary society.

 El-Sayegh’s practice is rich with materials—newsprint, advertisements, anatomy books, calligraphy—seamlessly combined with hand-painted elements and unconventional materials like latex.
 These elements speak to her ongoing fascination with the intersections between material, corporeal, and linguistic realms.
-Visitors to the fair will step into an installation where the gallery's white walls are disrupted by dense layers of newsprint and screen-printed imagery, veiled in soft white pigment.
+Visitors to the Lawrie Shabibi booth at the fair will step into an installation where the gallery's white walls are disrupted by dense layers of newsprint and screen-printed imagery, veiled in soft white pigment.
 This immersive backdrop supports her new Net-Grid series, in which silkscreened personal memorabilia and found objects merge with hand-painted grids, suggesting the containment and release of meaning.

 These grids represent more than compositional choices; they embody the limits of order, hinting at incompleteness and instability.
 Such motifs resonate with El-Sayegh’s philosophy that fully contained narratives are illusory.
 Each slippage in her grid mirrors the excess and overspill of reality, exposing the tension between structure and chaos.